unoplatform/uno.ui.runtimetests.engine/README.md

 - Running tests full screen
 - Generating an nunit report for CI publishing

+### Structure of the package

+This package is built as a source package.
+It includes XAML files and cs files into the referencing project, making it independent from the Uno.UI version used by your project.
+It is built in such a way that Uno.UI itself can use this package while not referencing itself through nuget packages dependencies.

 ## Using the Runtime Tests Engine
 - Add the Uno.UI.RuntimeTests.Engine nuget package to your application
 - Add the following xaml to your application: